19 Divided By 4

 • Cutting Fabric: If you have 19 meters of fabric and need to cut 4-meter pieces, you can cut 4 pieces, leaving 3 meters remaining.

 • Programming: In computer science, remainders are often used in modular arithmetic, forming the basis of various algorithms and cryptographic techniques.
 The remainder operation (modulo operation, denoted by %) provides information about divisibility.
-For example, 19 % 4 = 3 indicates that 19 leaves a remainder of 3 when divided by 4.
+Here's one way to look at it: 19 % 4 = 3 indicates that 19 leaves a remainder of 3 when divided by 4.

 Real-World Applications: Beyond Simple Division